CSE237SP2022/project-lily_amaya_stephanie_david/README.md

 The petting zoo is completely functional, letting the user pet and feed four animals.
 The code is clean, and there are 21 unit tests for the petting zoo. :)

+The basketball court is completely functional, the user can play a basketball game (generates a random score) or play horse (input distances for shots).
+Added more tests for iteration 3

 To run the code from the command line: cd to the location project-lily_amaya_stephanie_david/src run the script by typing: ./park_script.sh